hyperjank/submerger/README.md

 Use the ``--deepseek`` flag if you want to send requests to the public DeepSeek service instead of the local API.

+The LLM is only consulted to answer simple yes/no questions about whether two lines match, keeping API calls minimal and fast.

 ### Future:

 * on-demand slang, cultural notes, grammar analysis via LLM